SAP/fundamental-react/README.md

     npm install fundamental-react
     ```

 1. Load the fiori-fundamentals styles.
-If using create-react-app, this will be in App.css.
+If using create-react-app, this will be in `App.css`.
     ```
     @import '~fiori-fundamentals/dist/fiori-fundamentals.min.css';
     ```